 One night in April 1783 he went on a massive binge at the Black Horse Inn, awakening to realise he had lost his £770 life savings which he had rather foolishly condensed into two checks.

 Riddled with tuberculosis and virtually insolvent, the Derry man took to drinking with even greater determination.

 As death became increasingly inevitable, surgeons began queuing up to claim his body for scientific research.
 Byrne was so appalled by the prospect of his body being chopped up by surgeons that he requested his friends bury his ‘ponderous remains’ far out at sea in a sealed lead coffin.

-He was particularly fearful of John Hunter, a shady Scottish surgeon who had been appointed personal surgeon to George III in 1776.
+He was particularly fearful of Dr John Hunter (1728-1793), a shady Scottish surgeon who had been appointed personal surgeon to George III in 1776.
 (John Hunter’s brother William Hunter, who died on 30 March 1783, was personal physician to Queen Charlotte from 1764).
 Hunter was widely reputed to have close ties with London’s body snatchers and was also linked to the abduction and murder of several pregnant women at this time, possibly for scientific research.

 Hunter assigned a servant to keep watch on Byrne and to report to him the instant the Irishman was dead.
 According to the Annual Register, Byrne died at his apartment on Cockspur Street on 1 June 1783.
 Cause of death for the 22-year-old was given as excessive drinking.